jzerilli/roster-browser/README.md

+#Roster Browser
 This is a simple roster browser.
-It was created using React.
+It was created using React with material-ui.

 To run the application, first install the dependencies with
 ### `npm install`